UROP Department: Simons Center for the Social Brain (SCSB)

 Faculty Supervisor: Varies (see below)

-The Simons Center for the Social Brain (SCSB) will award UROP funding for Spring 2014.
+The Simons Center for the Social Brain (SCSB) will award UROP funding for Summer 2014.

 Project description: Undergraduate research topics may address any